confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 When building an Event Processing Application, it's important to generally confine the application to one problem domain.
 While it's true the application can have any number of event processors, they should be closely related.

 ## References
+* The [Event Streaming Platform](../event-stream/event-streaming-platform.md) pattern provides a higher level overview of how Event Processing Applications are utilized across the streaming platform.
+* The [joining streams and tables in ksqlDB tutorial](https://kafka-tutorials.confluent.io/join-a-stream-to-a-table/ksql.html) provides a step by step example of event processing using `SQL`.
+* [How to sum a stream of events](https://kafka-tutorials.confluent.io/create-stateful-aggregation-sum/ksql.html) is a ksqlDB tutorial for applying an aggregate function over an [Event Stream](../event-stream/event-stream.md).